Reversible Quantization Index Modulation for Static Deep Neural Network Watermarking: Applications of R-QIM in Static DNN Watermarking

-R-QIM should be additional wrapped-up for security concerns.
-Based on R-QIM, the processes of watermarking, extracting and restoring are displayed by pseudo-codes of \textbf{Mark}, Algorithm \ref{Alg.
-Mark}, \textbf{Extract}, Algorithm \ref{Alg.
-Verify} and \textbf{Restore}, Algorithm \ref{Alg.
-Restore}.
-In these algorithms, some parameters included $cl$ and $k$ are set by a pseudo random number generator (PRNG), and the others, like step size $\Delta$ and scaling factor $\alpha$, are set by the owner.
+To address security concerns, R-QIM requires additional measures.
+The watermarking, extracting, and restoring processes based on R-QIM are presented through pseudo-codes in \textbf{Mark} (Algorithm \ref{Alg.
+Mark}), \textbf{Extract} (Algorithm \ref{Alg.
+Verify}), and \textbf{Restore} (Algorithm \ref{Alg.
+Restore}).
+In these algorithms, certain parameters such as $cl$ and $k$ are set using a pseudo-random number generator (PRNG), while others like the step size $\Delta$ and scaling factor $\alpha$ are determined by the owner.